Bursary Info & Application

 My semesters are labeled as blocks or levels, how does this correspond with posted bursary dates?

 Students are required to confirm using the above methods, i.e. letter form the admissions office or official transcript that they are currently attending classes during the bursary year.
-RNFBC can not confirm that a specific level or block is eligible as each institution uses different labels for each of their semesters.
-As long as you are in school from September 2012 until March 2013 you fall within the bursary year.
+RNFBC cannot confirm that a specific level or block is eligible as each institution uses different labels for each of their semesters.
+As long as you are in school from September 2016 until March 2017 you fall within the bursary year.

 Will a letter of good standing be sufficient or do I require further documentation?

-RNFBC requires proof of enrollment, that includes your name, dates attending and program of study, usually letters of standing do not provide that.
-That proof must be signed by someone at the school who has the authority to confirm your information, someone from administration or the registrars office i.e. a signing officer.
+RNFBC requires proof of enrolment that includes your name, dates attending and program of study, usually letters of standing do not provide that.
+That proof must be signed by someone at the school who has the authority to confirm your information, someone from administration or the registrars’ office i.e. a signing officer.

 Are bursaries retroactive, i.e. for courses already completed?